 This work has been published on Graphics Interface 2017.

-Chen, Z., Healey, C. G., and St. Amant, R. “Performance Characteristics of a Camera-Based Tangible Input Device for Manipulation of 3D Information.”
-Proceedings Graphics Interface 2017 (GI 2017) (Edmonton, Canada), to appear. [paper][Bibtex]
+Chen, Zeyuan, Christopher G. Healey, and Robert St Amant.
+“Performance Characteristics of a Camera-Based Tangible Input Device for Manipulation of 3D Information.”
+Proceedings of the 43rd Graphics Interface Conference.
+Canadian Human-Computer Communications Society, 2017. [paper][Bibtex]

 The average refresh rate is 63 fps with a single model(updated 10/17/2016).